spyer/lyrics2mp3/README.md

 # lyrics2mp3

-Parse lyrics and add them into mp3 files (via id tags).
+Parse lyrics and add them into mp3 and m4a files (via id tags).
 Lyrics can then be viewed on iPhone, iTunes and other players.

 What script does:
-1. Scans recursively directory for mp3 files.
+1. Scans directory recursively, or each file in playlist, for music files.
-2. Reads Artist and title from mp3 tag.
+2. Reads artist and title from music tag.
-3. Searches lyrics for each song on azlyrics.com
+3. Searches lyrics for each song on genius.com, azlyrics.com, lyricsgenius.com, songlyrics.com
-4. Inserts lyrics into mp3 file, or '...' if not found (needed not to skip files)
+4. Inserts lyrics into music file if found (unless simulating).

 Installation:

 ```
+git clone https://github.com/spyer/lyrics2mp3.git
 pip3 install -r requirements.txt
-git clone https://github.com/spyer/lyrics2mp3.git
 ```

 If you have trouble installing, please check if **taglib** library is installed (may have to compile).

 Usage:

 ```
 Required arguments:
+  one of:
-  --dir DIR          Directory to search for mp3 files
+    --dir DIR               Directory to search for music files
+    --m3u PATH              Playlist to search for music files

+Optional arguments:
+  --genius_token TOKEN      API token for genius.com music database.
+Without this token Genius will not be used.
+Sign up for token at https://genius.com/api-clients
+  --write_on_not_found      Write '...' on files with no lyrics found
+  --overwrite               Overwrite existing lyrics
+  --simulate, -s            Simulate retrieval but change no files
+  --verbose, -v             Level of debug info to display
+  --help                    Show all arguments
 ```